-Poland is a large country that is worth taking the time to explore.
-Whether you’re interested in the complex history, seeing the beautiful architecture of the Main Squares in each city or are just here for the pierogi, there’s something for everyone in this country.
-I first feel in love with Poland while studying abroad in Krakow during college, and have continue to visit over the years, never tiring of the rich culture and hearty cuisine.
-Ten days is ideal to explore the main cities and get a feel for Poland, though of course if you have more time it will allow you to discover other less-visited destinations like Lodz, Poznan and Czestochowva.
-Here’s a Poland itinerary for 10 days that gives you a sample of the major cities, starting from the north near the Baltic Sea, then heads south and includes Gdansk, Torun, Warsaw, Wroclaw and Krakow.
+Poland is a large, diverse country that is worth taking the time to explore.
+Whether you’re interested in the complex history, seeing the beautiful architecture of each city or are just here for the cuisine, there’s something for everyone in this country.
+Ten days is ideal to explore the major cities and get a solid introduction to the country.
+Here’s a Poland itinerary that starts from the north near the Baltic Sea, then heads south and includes Gdansk, Torun, Warsaw, Wroclaw and Krakow.

 The next stop on your whirlwind Poland itinerary for 10 days is this small, but fascinating city.
 Begin at the medieval Old Town of Torun, and see noteworthy sights like St. Mary’s Church, Holy Spirit Gate, the Copernicus Monument, and the Leaning Tower of Torun.
 Afterward, visit the House of Copernicus, the childhood home of the astronomer who proved the sun revolved around the earth and not the other way around.